NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Cobbled Brutalizer.md

   - name: ""

   - name: "[[Bestiary Ability Glossary/Tremorsense|Tremorsense (Precise) 40 feet, (Imprecise) 80 feet]]"
     desc: "  A cobbled brutalizer's tremorsense is a precise sense out to 40 feet and an imprecise sense out to 80 feet.
-A cobbled brutalizer can't sense anything beyond the range of its tremorsense.\n"
+A cobbled brutalizer can't sense anything beyond the range of its tremorsense.\n\n* * *\n"

 abilities_mid:
   - name: ""
   - name: "Brutal Cobblestones"
-    desc: "`pf2:r`  **Trigger** The cobbled bruiser is reduced to 0 Hit Points\n**Effect** A [[Bestiary 3/Cobbleswarm|Cobbleswarm]] spawns in the space the cobbled bruiser previously occupied, or the nearest adjacent space if there is already a cobbleswarm occupying that space."
+    desc: "`pf2:r`  **Trigger** The cobbled bruiser is reduced to 0 Hit Points\n* * *\n\n**Effect** A [[Bestiary 3/Cobbleswarm|Cobbleswarm]] spawns in the space the cobbled bruiser previously occupied, or the nearest adjacent space if there is already a cobbleswarm occupying that space."

   - name: "Cobbleswarm Bond"
     desc: "  The cobbled brutalizer is immune to damage dealt by allied cobbleswarms."